 Propagation can be by seed or by asexual methods.
 Seedlings raised from seed are true-to-type.
 However, growth is slow and the trees are spiny.
 Clonal seedlings can also be propagated by stem cutting, air layering or marcotting, budding and grafting.
 For large scale production, shield and chip budding, cleft or wedge grafting, and rooting of stem cuttings under continuous mist or in non-mist propagation chamber have been practiced.

 For growing in the backyard or in containers (pots), air layering or marcotting is recommended.
 Marcotted calamondin trees are spineless with small stature and readilly bear fruits.
-(Click to read the procedures in marcotting)
+(Click to read on separate window the procedures in marcotting)

 For pot planting, any container can be used depending on preference based on such considerations as durability, aesthetics, cost, and final size of the tree.
 Pots with top diameter in excess of 8 inches (20.3 cm) are generally recommended for shrubs.
 Potting can be started with small pots and progressively changed to bigger ones as the plant becomes bigger.